 A mental health emergency or crisis, is as serious as a physical health emergency.

-If you do not feel you can keep yourself or someone else safe, or if someone's life is at risk, call 999 or go to A&E now.
+If you feel you cannot keep yourself or someone else safe, or if someone's life is at risk, call 999 or go to A&E.

 In other cases: